London Summer Program

 Q. When should I purchase my plane ticket?

 A. If you have been notified of your acceptance into the program, you can begin making travel arrangements.
 Early booking can often result in substantial savings.
-However, financial aid proceeds may not be available sooner than 10 days before the start of the program, so you’ll need to pay for your tickets in advance.
+Therefore you’ll need to pay for your tickets in advance of receiving financial aid, which is may not be disbursed until up to 10 days for your travel.
 We strongly recommend purchasing trip insurance for your airline tickets should worldwide events necessitate a change in your travel schedule.

 Q. What happens if I decide to cancel my enrollment?